No new COVID-19 cases Friday in Richland County

-Thirty-three new COVID-19 cases in North Dakota were confirmed Friday, June 19.
-As of Friday morning, the state is at 76 deaths, 310 active cases (including eight in Richland County, North Dakota), 2,840 recoveries and 3,226 positive cases to date.
+Twenty-nine new COVID-19 cases in North Dakota were confirmed Friday, June 26.
+As of Friday morning, the state is at 78 deaths, 253 active cases (including four in Richland County, North Dakota), 3,090 recoveries and 3,421 positive cases to date.

 No new cases of COVID-19 in Richland County were reported Friday by the North Dakota Department of Health.
-As of Friday, the county has had 37 COVID-19 cases, 29 recoveries and records from 1,677 completed tests.
+The county has had 41 COVID-19 cases to date, 37 recoveries and records from 1,761 completed tests.

-One new death from or related to COVID-19 was reported Friday.
-The individual was a woman in her 90s from Cass County, North Dakota.
-She had underlying health conditions, NDDoH stated.
+No new deaths from or related to COVID-19 were reported Friday.
+The most recent death was reported Tuesday, June 23.
+As of Friday, no individuals under age 40 have died from COVID-19, whether directly or related to the disease.

-Nearly 148,100 COVID-19 tests have been completed and recorded in North Dakota as of Friday.
-More than 92,600 individuals have been tested, NDDoH reported.
-Twenty-six individuals are currently hospitalized due to COVID-19, while 210 individuals have been hospitalized to date.
+“After investigation, it was found that a previous case from Sioux County was a duplicate of a previously reported case,” NDDoH stated Friday.

-NDDoH’s records include classifying COVID-19 exposure sources, Daily News previously reported.
-Of Richland County’s 37 reported cases, 20 occurred due to close contact, while 15 occurred due to community spread and two occurred due to household exposure.
+Nearly 169,840 COVID-19 tests have been completed and recorded in North Dakota as of Friday.
+Nearly 100,890 individuals have been tested, NDDoH reported.
+Twenty-three individuals are currently hospitalized due to COVID-19, while 222 individuals have been hospitalized to date.

 For information on current COVID-19 cases in North Dakota, results by county and more, visit www.health.nd.gov/coronavirus.